asmipulgam/Geo-Distributed-HealthCare-Database-System/frontend/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+Screens

+1) Admin -> Able to add new data.
+Todo: View all regions data, delete a data
+2) Agent -> View all data of that particular region.
+Todo: Ability to delete data
+3) CustomerData -> Just View Customer Info
+4) ErrorPage -> Generic Page for invalid URL
+5) Login -> Login Screen